RedHatInsights/quickstarts/docs/quickstarts/README.md

 Read more about the quickstarts UI module in the official [documentation](https://github.com/patternfly/patternfly-quickstarts/tree/main/packages/module#quick-starts-format)

+## Preview tool

+You can use a simple preview tool [here](https://quickstarts-content-preview.surge.sh/).
+Be aware the tool is not official and was hastily put together.
+If it crashes please refresh the page.

 ## Please read

 Quickstarts content in this repository is not validated by the content team.
 We are working on defining a formal process.
 Please be aware that you might be required to update/change the content.